- About the Master of Education (Reading & Literacy) MED_RLIT

 - Additional Information

 The Master of Education (Reading & Literacy) course structure is comprised of 8 subjects (80 credit points).
-The course of study consists of 8 core and no elective subjects at 10 credit points each.
+The course of study consists of 6 core subjects and 2 electives, all of which have a value of 10 credit points.

-To graduate with the Master of Education (Reading & Literacy), students must satisfactorily complete 12 subjects consisting of 8 core subjects.
+To graduate with the Master of Education (Reading & Literacy), students must satisfactorily 8 core subjects.

 |EDU6000 Becoming a High-achieving Professional